lts-linux/lts-linux.github.io/content/blog/libapt/index.md

 ## Why is is needed?

-Debian is a great base for buildung custom embedded Linux distributions, because it supports a huge amount of architectures, and provides very long support for the packages.
+Debian is a great base for building custom embedded Linux distributions, because it supports a huge amount of architectures, and provides very long support for the packages.
 This reduces the burden of maintaining an embedded Linux solution a lot.